peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

+## Problem Statement
+In this project a bank marketing dataset is used.
+It contains phone calls from a direct marketing compaign of a Portoguese banking institution, and can be downloaded at the following link: <https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv>
+The dataset has a series of information (age, job, marital, education, etc...) for a total of 32950 observations, 20 features, and a target variable (y) with two possible values: yes or no.
+The task is addressed as a classification task and the goal is to predict if a client will subscribe a term deposit (y variable)
+Two different approaches have been investigated.
+The first one use a logistic regression model with hyperparameters tuning using HyperDrive, the second one use the power of AutoML.

 ## Scikit-learn Pipeline
 ** Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm. **